-Section 15.22.060 Administrative Exemption.
-The Commissioner of the Inspectional Services Department shall have the authority to grant a partial or complete waiver of the requirements of this Ordinance where the property owner has submitted an Application for Administrative Exemption.

-A. Any person seeking an exemption to this Ordinance shall file an application with the Inspectional Services Department (ISD).
-The Application for Administrative Exemption must demonstrate that: a) bringing the source of light for which the administrative exemption is sought into compliance with this Ordinance would constitute a demonstrably unreasonable hardship on the applicant, as balanced against the potential impacts on parties in interest and others affected by the lighting; or b) bringing the source of light for which the administrative exemption is sought into compliance with this Ordinance would result in conditions that are detrimental to public health, safety, or welfare.
-The property owner seeking the administrative exemption shall file the Application for Administrative Exemption with the Inspectional Services Department demonstrating one of the two requirements for an administrative exemption listed above.
+- 1. The Commissioner of Inspectional Services (ISD) shall have the authority to grant a partial or complete waiver of the requirements of this Ordinance where the property owner has submitted an Application for Administrative Exemption. - 2.
+Any person seeking an exemption to this Ordinance shall file an application with ISD.
+The Application for Administrative Exemption must demonstrate that: a) bringing the source of light for which the administrative exemption is sought into compliance with this Ordinance would constitute a demonstrably unreasonable hardship on the applicant, as balanced against the potential impacts on abutters and others affected by the lighting; or b) bringing the source of light for which the administrative exemption is sought into compliance with this Ordinance would result in conditions that are detrimental to public health, safety, or welfare.
+The property owner seeking the administrative exemption shall file the Application for Administrative Exemption with the Inspectional Services Department demonstrating one of the two requirements for an administrative exemption listed above. - 3.
+ISD shall then give fair notice to abutters.
+Any individual who claims to be adversely affected by allowance of the exemption may file a statement with ISD containing any information to support his/her claim. - 4.
+In determining whether to grant or deny the application, the Commissioner of Inspectional exemption, against the adverse impact on the health, safety, and welfare of persons affected, the adverse impact on property affected, and any other adverse impacts of